randomraccoon/g66-pokemon-node/README.md

 ```
 When I visit the gym home page
-And 2 Pokemón are 'in the gym'
+And 2 Pokémon are 'in the gym'
-Then I see a Pokemón name in the Pokemón1 slot
+Then I see a Pokémon name in the Pokémon1 slot
-And I see a Pokemón name in the Pokemón2 slot
+And I see a Pokémon name in the Pokémon2 slot
 ```

 __#7__

 ```
 When I visit the gym home page
-And two Pokemón are already in the gym
+And two Pokémon are already in the gym
 Then I see a 'battle' button
 ```